-As the most senior management body responsible for evaluating emerging risk issues, the Senior Risk Management Committee directly oversees the Global Recovery and Resolution Planning Steering Committee, a committee formed specifically in connection with our recovery and resolution planning efforts.
+As the most senior management body responsible for evaluating emerging risk issues, the Senior Risk Management Committee directly oversees the Global Recovery and Resolution Planning Steering Committee, described below.

 Global Recovery and Resolution Planning Steering Committee

 The Steering Committee has primary responsibility for oversight of recovery and resolution planning at BNY Mellon.
 Among other responsibilities, it is tasked with establishing the project governance and oversight framework for recovery and resolution plans required by regulators in all jurisdictions where BNY Mellon operates.